#1 A very dandy protagonist

 The story & tone vary heavily between each episode and individual directors have a tangible impact on this.
-One episode sees the cast get caught up in a time-loop as they visit a crew member’s home planet and help him sort out old regrets, another is a surreal and almost-incomprehensible adventure on a planet populated by plants, and yet another sees the crew deal with having a shapeshifter invade their ship.
+One episode sees the cast get caught up in a time-loop as they visit a crew member’s home planet and help him sort out old regrets.
+Another episode is a surreal, almost-incomprehensible adventure on a planet populated by plants, while yet another sees the crew deal with having a shapeshifter invade their ship.
 Sure, there are episodes in there that are kinda mediocre or might not suit your tastes, but that happened to me twice and the next episode would immediately make up for it.

 #3 Stylish visuals

 As is to be expected from a show with a protagonist who unironically has a pompadour, Space Dandy is a stylish and beautiful series.
 Its rap opening already sets expectations high, but the constantly rotating ensemble of (animation) directors and other unique talent ensures that each episode is rich in eye-candy and smooth animation.

 One of my favorites episodes ended up being episode 22, “We’re All Fools, So Let’s All Dance, Baby”.
 It’s a music-driven episode about a planet destined to host a killer party, which features a lot of sweet dance animation and other great moments.
 Other episodes that stand out are the gothic visuals of episode 21 “A World with No Sadness, Baby” and episode 11, “I’m Never Remembering You, Baby”, where the visual directing is actually key to understanding its confounding mystery storyline.